scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 .. py:method:: Content.merge_as_union(other)

-Concatenate this array node with the ``other`` array node (``axis=0``) using a :doc:`ak.layout.UnionArray` instead of attempting to share buffers.
+Concatenate this array node with the ``other`` array node (``axis=0``) using a :class:`ak.layout.UnionArray` instead of attempting to share buffers.

 .. _ak.layout.Content.mergeable:

 .. py:method:: Content.mergeable(other, mergebool=False)

-If True, this array node can be concatenated (``axis=0``) with the ``other`` array node without resorting to a :doc:`ak.layout.UnionArray`; otherwise, they cannot.
+If True, this array node can be concatenated (``axis=0``) with the ``other`` array node without resorting to a :class:`ak.layout.UnionArray`; otherwise, they cannot.

 If ``mergebool`` is True, consider booleans to be a numeric type that can